MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/preserve-bcc-and-expanded-distribution-group-recipients-for-ediscovery.md

  **Q. What happens if a member of a distribution group is hidden from the organization's global address list (GAL)?**

 A. There's no impact.
-If recipients are hidden from the GAL, they are still included in the list of recipients for the expanded distribution group.
+If recipients are hidden from the GAL, they're still included in the list of recipients for the expanded distribution group.